onstructive/addresses/README.md

 ## Code style

-The code style is enforced by the build.
+The code style is being enforced by the Gradle build.
 If you run into code style issues simply run `./gradlew spotlessApply` and your code style will be compliant.

 ## Once you are done 🎓

-When you are done with your work please please give `saw303` access to your private fork repository and send me the link to the repository at silvio@onstructive.ch.
+When you are done with your work please give `saw303` access to your private fork repository and send me the link to the repository at silvio@onstructive.ch.
 Thank you.

 ## Questions ❔